 A plea agreement is a way to resolve a criminal case without going to trial.
 Though most TV shows and movies focus on dramatic courtroom moments – witnesses cracking under pressure or attorneys screaming at one another – the reality is that the vast majority of criminal cases end with a plea agreement.
 Plea agreements can be useful and fair for both the solicitor and the defendant, which helps explain their popularity.
 Judges like plea deals because they can reduce the already heavy burden on the justice system, avoiding lengthy and expensive trials.
 Prosecutors like plea deals because they avoid taking a case to trial, a risky proposition that can result in acquittal.
 Plea deals help ensure prosecutors get some kind of conviction, even if it is for a lesser offense.
 From the defense’s perspective, plea deals are similarly useful, depending on the particular facts of the case.
 Plea deals avoid a trial where it can be very difficult to predict an outcome.
 Even very strong defense cases can fail to convince a jury, resulting in a stiff sentence that could have been negotiated lower as part of a plea agreement.

-Plea agreements are not best in every case, and your lawyer should be ready and able to take your fight all the way to a jury of your peers.
+Plea agreements are not best in every case, and attorney should be ready and able to take your fight all the way to a jury of your peers.
 That being said, if the prosecution has a particularly strong case and acquittal seems unlikely, having an attorney that understands how to negotiate with prosecutors is a critical skill necessary to secure a favorable plea agreement.

 What is the difference between a felony and a misdemeanor?

 Though you may have heard the terms bandied about on late night police dramas, few people understand the actual distinction between a felony and a misdemeanor.
 Misdemeanors generally refer to less serious criminal matters that are punished with much shorter potential jail sentences.
 In fact, the Federal system considers any offense punishable by one year in prison or less to be a misdemeanor..
 Felonies, on the other hand, are more serious criminal matters and are punished accordingly.
 In South Carolina, the Code of Laws specifies which crimes constitute felonies and which crimes are misdemeanors.
 Although there is a definite difference in how the two crimes are treated in terms of the potential for time spent behind bars, both are serious and can have a lasting negative impact on your life.
-As a result, you should seek out a skilled attorney who can fight on your behalf, regardless of whether the charge is a felony or a misdemeanor.
+As a result, you should seek out a skilled criminal defense lawyer who can fight on your behalf, regardless of whether the charge is a felony or a misdemeanor.

 If you’ve been arrested, what should you do first?